 • What are the benefits of home care?

 We believe care and support should be about having a choice and planning ahead, not about reacting to a situation or development.
-Sadly, all too often, accidents in the home and sudden illness are often the reason that kick starts the ‘care conversation’, sometimes resulting in a rushed and less than suitable care decision.
+Sadly, all too often, accidents in the home and sudden illness can often be the trigger that kick-starts the ‘care conversation’, sometimes resulting in a rushed and less than optimal decision.

-Most people would rather grow old in their own homes, but due to our society’s often ‘reactive’ approach to care, it doesn’t always work out that way.
+Most people would rather grow old in their own home, but due to our society’s often ‘reactive’ approach to care, it doesn’t always work out that way.
 Providing the right level of care, and sometimes providing support, before it’s needed is the best way to avoid this.
 We’re here to help you do that.
-The aim is to prevent peoples level of dependence deteriorating.

 • Why is home care good for my family?

-Time spent with your loved ones in their old age should be fun, not challenging.
+Time spent with your loved ones should be fun, not challenging.
 We spend our time taking care of the essentials, so you can spend time doing the things you enjoy most.

 Choosing a high quality, trusted home care provider removes a great deal of the stress surrounding long term decision making for your loved ones and time after time, home care is the least expensive arrangement compared to care delivered in a residential setting.